Operational Quantum Reference Frame Transformations: Relational Quantum Kinematics

 where ${\rm SWAP}$ switches the tensor product factors as in \cite{de2020quantum}, i.e., for $A_1 \otimes A_2 \in B(\hio \otimes \hit)$ we have ${\rm SWAP}(A_1 \otimes A_2) = A_2 \otimes A_1 \in B(\hit \otimes \hio)$, and $X^{-1}:= \{g \in G | g^{-1} \in X\}$.

 We view the fixing of the frame observable in direct analogy to choosing a pointer observable in the quantum theory of measurement (e.g. \cite{busch1997operational}), in which a particular observable of the apparatus is fixed, and by varying the initial pointer state, various different system observables may be measured, which may be equal to that which was intended, or may only be some approximation of it (the connection between quantum reference frames and quantum measurements under symmetry is explored in \cite{Loveridge2020a}).
-From a historical perspective, we view the fixing of a frame as being in line with the epistemology of Bohr \cite{bohr1996discussion}, who stressed that quantum phenomena must be understood in terms of the ``whole experimental arrangement''.
-This gives some classical-like `window' into the quantum world, or more precisely, gives one manifestation of the relational world described by system-frame composite; different frames afford different possibilities (c.f. \cite{landsman2017foundations}).
+From a historical perspective, we view the fixing of a frame as being in line with the epistemology of Bohr \cite{bohr1996discussion}, who stressed that quantum phenomena must be understood in terms of the `entire experimental arrangement'.
+This gives some classical-like `window' into the quantum world, or more precisely, gives one manifestation of the relational world described by system-frame composite; different frames afford different possibilities (c.f.~\cite{landsman2017foundations}).

-In more prosaic terms, it is only the relativized observables that admit an interpretation of `system plus frame', or `system relative to frame', which are therefore special amongst the invariant observables.
-For instance, the relative position or angle take the form of difference operators, which allow for clear separation of system and frame, and more generally the relativized observables are exactly those for which system and frame have clear meaning.
-By contrast, the invariant algebra contains those observables which may be understood without reference to a frame, since they have trivial relativizations, and therefore speaks to the relation to the rest of the world, rather than to some internal structure.
+In more prosaic terms, it is only the relative observables that admit an interpretation of `system relative to frame', which are therefore special amongst the invariant observables.
+For instance, the relative position or angle take the form of difference operators, which allow for clear separation of system and frame, and more generally the relative observables are exactly those for which system and frame have clear meaning.
+By contrast, the larger, invariant algebra (which contains operators that are not relative/difference operators), is exactly the collection of operators that may be defined without an external frame, and does not refer to `internal structure'.